larryhastings/correlate/README.md

 > If the implementation is hard to explain, it's a bad idea.
 > --*The Zen Of Python* by Tim Peters

 At the heart of **correlate** is a brute-force algorithm.
+It's what computer scientists would call an **O**(n²) algorithm.

 **correlate** computes every possible "match"--every mapping of a value in `dataset_a` to a value in `dataset_b` where the two values have keys in common.
-(That's why it takes so long to compute--it's what computer scientists would call an `O(n**2)` algorithm.)
 For exact keys, it uses set intersections to ignore pairs of values that have nothing in common, discarding early matches it knows will have a score of 0.
-Sadly, it can't do that for fuzzy keys, which is why fuzzy keys tend to slow **correlate** down even more.
+Sadly, it can't do that for fuzzy keys, which is why fuzzy keys tend to slow down  **correlate** even more.

-For each key that matches between the two values, it computes a score.
+For each key that matches between the two values, **correlate** computes a score.
 It then adds all those scores together, computing the final cumulative score for the "match", which it may modifiy based on the various bonuses and factors.
 It then iterates over these scores in sorted order, highest score first.
 For every match where neither of the two values have been used in a match yet, it counts that as a "match" and adds it to the output.
-(Assuming `reuse_a` and `reuse_b` are both `False`.)
+(This assumes `reuse_a` and `reuse_b` are both `False`.
+Also, this is a little bit of an oversimplification; see the section about the *Match Boiler* below.)

 One important detail: **correlate** is 100% deterministic.
 Randomness can creep in around the edges in Python